spatie/laravel-database-mail-templates/README.md

 composer require spatie/laravel-database-mail-templates
 ```

-If you want to use the [default `MailTemplate` model](#default-mailtemplate-model), all that's left to do is run `php artisan migrate` to create the `mail_templates` table.
-There's no need to publish the migration.

-If you plan on creating a [custom `MailTemplate` model](#custom-mailtemplate-model) continue by publishing the migration:
+Publish and run the database migrations:

 ```bash
 php artisan vendor:publish --provider="Spatie\MailTemplates\MailTemplatesServiceProvider" --tag="migrations"
 ```

+If you want to use the [default `MailTemplate` model](#default-mailtemplate-model), all that's left to do is run `php artisan migrate` to create the `mail_templates` table.

+If you plan on creating a [custom `MailTemplate` model](#custom-mailtemplate-model) continue by modifying the migration and creating your custom model before running `php artisan migrate`.

 ## Usage